The Southern Illinoisan

-The Southern Illinoisan is a daily newspaper based in Carbondale, Illinois, known locally as "The Southern."
-As of October 2014, it has a daily circulation of 21,270, and a Sunday circulation of 26,958.
+The Southern Illinoisan is a daily newspaper and multimedia news platform based in Carbondale, Illinois, known locally as "The Southern."
 It is one of the major regional newspaper and media services for southern Illinois.

+The most recent editor of The Southern Illinoisan was 22-year-old Jackson Brandhorst, a native of Carbondale, Illinois.

 History

 The Southern Illinoisan was created in 1947 when Lindsay-Schaub Newspapers of Decatur, Illinois, purchased three area newspapers—the Daily Free Press of Carbondale, the Murphysboro Daily Independent and the Herrin Daily Journal—and merged them into a single publication.
 Lee Enterprises purchased the Southern Illinoisan and other Lindsay-Schaub papers in 1979.

+In 2018, news room staff voted to unionize following an unannounced mass layoff earlier in the year.

+Starting June 20, 2023, the print edition of the newspaper was reduced to three days a week: Tuesday, Thursday and Saturday.
+The newspaper also transitioned from being delivered by a traditional newspaper delivery carrier to mail delivery by the U.S. Postal Service.

+In October 2023, Lee Enterprises sold the newspaper to Paxton Media Group.
+Lee Enterprises' sale of The Southern Illinoisan was delayed after pushback from the newspapers union guild.
+The guild contested the sale after learning that the new owners, Paxton Media Group, would not be retaining any of the guild employees once the sale was final.
+Paxton Media Group were officially handed the reins of the newspaper on Monday, Dec.
+11, 2023 and all employees who were formerly working at the newspaper under Lee Enterprises were subsequently let go under Paxton rule.